 And if you like science, one thing you'll find is that Dover has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Overall, Dover’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Dover’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 In Dover, however, the average commute to work is quite long.
 On average, people spend 33.11 minutes each day getting to work, which is significantly higher than the national average.

-Dover is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Dover does not have a public transit system used by locals to get to and from work.

-The education level of Dover citizens is a little higher than the average for US cities and towns: 24.34% of adults in Dover have at least a bachelor's degree.
+The citizens of Dover are slightly better educated than the national average of 21.84% for all cities and towns, with 24.34% of adults in Dover having a bachelor's degree or advanced degree.

 The per capita income in Dover in 2022 was $30,173, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $120,692 for a family of four.
 However, Dover contains both very wealthy and poor people as well.